-Specifically, the Parliamentary Forum will aim to:
+Specifically, the Parliamentary Forum aimed to:

 - Review the efforts of the GPEDC in meeting its commitments on effective development cooperation, particularly those concerning parliaments;